 Wet brining: this is where you soak the bird in salt, water, sugar and herbs mixture

 Dry brining: you only need to cover the bird with salt and other herbs of choice to make this.

-Without going into too much science behind brining chicken or poultry generally, let me remind of what brining does again.
+Without going into too much science behind brining chicken or poultry generally, let me remind you of what brining does again.

 Imagine how difficult it is trying to get a whole chicken or turkey flavoured all the way through?
-Oftentimes, you are left with flavoured outer part of a chicken and the rest is bland or dry.
+Oftentimes, you are left with the flavoured outer part of a chicken and the rest is bland or dry.
 What brining does to the chicken is that it absorbs the flavour from the brine and stops the chicken from drying out and keeps it moist when cooked.

 What Part of A Chicken Can I Brine?

 You can brine any part of a chicken (poultry) but you should always remember the size of the chicken would determine how long you would be brining for.